Pine Lakes Country Club — Myrtle Beach, South Carolina

 The historic Pine Lakes International Country Club in Myrtle Beach was developed as Ocean Forest Country Club in 1926.
 The golf resort was the enterprise of Greenville textile tycoon and venture capitalist John T. Woodside, founder of Woodside Mill as well as several businesses around the state, including hotels, banks, and other mills.
 He and two of his brothers purchased 65,000 acres of what was then rural property around Myrtle Beach, including prime ocean front land, and immediately began establishing a golf course.
 By 1927 a hotel and 27-hole golf course designed by Robert White, the first president of the Professional Golfers Association, had altered the landscape of the burgeoning beach town, paving the way for Myrtle Beach to become one of the nation’s most popular vacation destinations.

 The clubhouse, seen above, served as the hotel until the Ocean Forest Hotel (below) was completed in 1930.
 Unfortunately, soon after the hotel was completed, the the Woodsides lost their Myrtle Beach real estate holdings along with most of their other businesses – including the Woodside Mill – as a result of the stock market crash.
 Frederick Albert Warner Miles later purchased the beach property, and in 1944 he began plans to restructure the resort.
-In 1946 he sold 18 of the 27 golf holes to developer John McLeod and hired Robert Smith to redesign the remaining nine holes and add an additional nine.
+According to the National Register, in 1946 he sold 18 of the 27 golf holes to developer John McLeod and hired Robert Smith to redesign the remaining nine holes and add an additional nine.
 During this time Miles changed the name of the club from Ocean Forest to Pine Lakes.

 Under Miles’ vision, Pine Lakes grew into a premier golf resort, attracting business luminaries from around the world.
 In 1954 executives from Time-Life founded Sports Illustrated magazine while on a business trip to Pine Lakes.
 The resort became private in the 1970s, and the Ocean Forest Hotel was demolished in 1974.
 While features of the resort remain in historical condition, such as the back nine and the clubhouse facade, Pine Lakes International Country Club – affectionately called “The Grandaddy” – is a modern-yet-traditional club with a renovated front nine, a restored clubhouse and pool, and fine dining.